JiriCagis/ChessJS/README.md

 * Javascript

 ## Access
-If you like play the tetris game, click on this [link](http://www.jiricaga.cz/chess/).
+If you like play the chess game, click on this [link](http://www.jiricaga.cz/chess/).